 I also loved that she has it say “ALL IS POSSIBLE.”
 It’s such an uplifting and motivating statement.

 The gallery that was probably my favorite was the one containing works by Paul Villinski.
 This installation was located in the entrance area of the gallery.
 Look for a future post where we walk around the gallery.

 The write-up lists Paul Villinski as American, Born 1960.
 This specific piece is titled Prescience.
 It is made of found aluminum cans, wire, and soot.
 The dozens of butterflies become a whole, large swallowtail.
 According to the artist, this work is a nod to a higher presence among us “…the many become the one”.

 Behind the Scenes.

 I mentioned that most of my week has been behind the scenes.
-I don’t really know if that’s the best term, but I’ve been busily laying groundwork for things I want to accomplish in 2018.
-If you recall from last week’s Friday Faves, school had been cancelled for my teens.
+I don’t really know if that’s the best term, but I’ve been busily laying the groundwork for things I want to accomplish in 2018.
+If you recall from last week’s Friday Faves, school had been canceled for my teens.
 WELL… freezing rain kept the schools closed until this Wednesday!
 That meant my behind the scenes groundwork moved at a snail’s pace.
 They also have Monday and Tuesday of the upcoming week off from school.